 - Sanitation requirements for locker rooms, training areas, weight rooms, media rooms, meeting spaces, practice and competition facilities, and all equipment/apparel;

-- Draft quarantine or isolation plans and return to participation; and
+- Quarantine or isolation and return to participation protocols;

-- Prevention and education plans for student-athletes, coaches, staff, fans, donors and athletics business partners.
+- Prevention and education plans for student-athletes, coaches, staff, fans, donors and athletics business partners; and

 These guidelines are designed to help prevent the spread of infection and will be executed, adjusted and strictly enforced in parallel to the University, local, state, NCAA, MEAC, CDC and other national governing body policies and orders.